leadr-msu/kepler-gl/index.md

 ## Time Map
 If you have time values in your dataset, Kepler allows for an interactive map with a timeline.
-To do this, navigate to the "Filters" icon, which looks like a funnel, on the upper-left hand side of your screen.
+To do this, navigate to the "Filters" menu, which looks like a funnel, on the upper-left hand side of your screen.
 1. Once there, select "add filter."
 2. Within the box that appears, select the field that starts with "time."
 A timeline should now appear at the bottom of your screen.
 3. The span of time is set automatically by Kepler and the timeline shows the number of points that occur at each moment in time.